Andrew Hilditch: Post-Test career

-Following being dropped from the test side Hilditch suffered a big loss of form.
-However he recovered and established himself for South Australia and was made captain of the side for the 1990/91 season.
+Following being dropped from the test team Hilditch suffered a big loss of form.
+However he recovered and established himself for South Australia and was made captain of the team for the 1990/91 season.
 He finished the 1991/92 as South Australia's leading runscorer for the season and then retired to concentrate on his career in law.

 Hilditch re-appeared on the Australian cricket scene as a national selector in 1996/97.
 He became the chairman of the selection panel in April 2006 following the resignation of Trevor Hohns.
 When he became chairman, Australia were first placed in the ICC Test rankings, but fell to fifth place by October 2010, shortly before his removal in August 2011.
-Criticism by some members of the press and former players included his missing the Third Test in 2009 to walk on the beach with his daughter and dog, the removal of Brad Hodge from the test side two matches after making a double century, the selectors' use of ten spinners in the four years after the retirement of Shane Warne, and the removal of Simon Katich's contract after he had been the second highest Test run scorer in the world after Alastair Cook since his Test recall.
+Criticism by some members of the press and former players included his missing the Third Test in 2009 to walk on the beach with his daughter and dog, the removal of Brad Hodge from the test team two matches after making a double century, the selectors' use of ten spinners in the four years after the retirement of Shane Warne, and the removal of Simon Katich's contract after he had been the second highest Test run scorer in the world after Alastair Cook since his Test recall.
 Hilditch is the son-in-law of former Australian captain and coach, Bob Simpson.

 Hilditch is a partner at national law firm Barry.Nilsson.
 He specialises in insurance law.